AN3Orik/systemair/README.md

 To get the best experience, it is recommended to also install the official Systemair Lovelace Cards pack, which provides specific way to display some information from integration (example: alarm history).

-1. Go to **HACS > Frontend**.
-2. Click the three dots in the top right and select **Custom repositories**.
-3. Add the URL to the card repository: `https://github.com/AN3Orik/systemair-lovelace` and select the category **Dashboard**.
+1. Open HACS and go to "Custom integrations".
+Enter the URL `https://github.com/AN3Orik/systemair-lovelace`, choose type Dashboard and click Add.
-4. Find the "Systemair Lovelace Cards" in the list and click **Download**.
+2. Find the "Systemair Lovelace Cards" in the list and click **Download**.
-5. Follow the instructions to add the card to your dashboard.
+3. Follow the instructions to add the card to your dashboard.